Berkeley College Online Debunks Popular Myths About Online Learning

 A steady growth in online learning is not only evident at Berkeley College.
-A 2012 Survey of Online Learning conducted by the Babson Survey Research Group and the College Board revealed that the number of students in the United States taking at least one online course had surpassed 6.7 million.
+A 2016 Survey of Online Learning conducted by the Babson Survey Research Group and the College Board revealed that the number of students in the United States grew to 5.8 million.
 Yet, despite its growing popularity, there are still common myths about the validity of distance learning.

 Myth 1: Undergraduate students do not have the skill set or discipline to handle the rigor of online classes.

 Fact: Reputable institutions using best practices will evaluate a student’s skill set before enrolling him/her into an online program.
-“At Berkeley College, the Road to Success in Online Learning course is a prerequisite to registering for online courses,” said Carol Smith, Assistant Provost, Online.
-“It is designed to evaluate and determine students’ motivation, commitment and ability to function effectively in an online environment.
-Students who do not pass this course cannot enroll in the College’s online program.”
+Berkeley College requires the Road to Success in Online Learning course as a prerequisite to registering for online courses.
+This course designed to evaluate a student’s motivation, commitment and ability to function effectively in an online environment.
+Students who do not pass are not permitted to enroll in the online program.

 Myth 2: Faculty who teach online courses are not subject to the same kind of teaching evaluation as those who teach face-to-face courses.

 Fact: Faculty who teach online are evaluated more often than faculty who teach onsite.
-At Berkeley College, all faculty are evaluated by students through an evaluation process that occurs twice a year.
-In addition to the student evaluation process, all faculty who teach online are evaluated once a year by chairs and seasoned faculty peers.
-In addition, all online courses are reviewed for compliance and effective practices prior to the course being taught and during the quarter in which it is being taught.
+At Berkeley College, all faculty are evaluated by students through an evaluation process that occurs twice per year.
+In addition to the student evaluation process, all faculty who teach online are evaluated once per year by department chairs and seasoned faculty peers.
+All online courses are reviewed for compliance, quality, and effective practices during course preparation prior to the semester taught and during the term taught.

 Myth 3: Faculty who teach online courses are not trained to teach online.